Timiodon/TFWR-Translations/KO/docs/patchnotes.md

 -If you are reusing mazes you now have to first reposition the treasure and then measure the position instead of first measuring and then repositioning.

 Gameplay:
+-Added tooltips with helpful information when hovering tiles in the farm.
 -Using `measure()` anywhere in the maze now always returns the position of the current treasure.
 You no longer have to measure the treasure specifically.
 -There is now a `can_move()` function for the maze.
 -Pumpkins now scale up to 6x6 instead of 5x5.